mstrout/ChapelForPythonProgrammersFeb2023/heat_fd_solvers/README.md

 ./heat_2d_dist -nl 2
 ```

-4. As with the single-node version.
-Command line arguments can be used to manipulate a variety of simulation parameters.
+4. As with the single-node version, command line arguments can be used to manipulate a variety of simulation parameters.

 ## All command line parameters: